 In a place full of steep streets, the Lisbon voices say that if you go down all the saints help, so the best is to stop for a break in a legendary space of the city: Chapitô.
 It is a historic building, now a cultural center with a terrace with spectacular views .

 The descent takes the visitor to the majestic Praça do Comércio one of the most beautiful squares in Europe.
-The yellow buildings embrace it, hyperbolized by the sunlight and the reflection of the river, the immense Tagus, which is the most important gateway to Lisbon, from the time when trade only made sense by the sea.
+Yellow buildings embrace it, hyperbolized by the sunlight and the reflection of the river, the immense Tagus, which is the most important gateway to Lisbon, from the time when trade only made sense by the sea.

 For wine lovers, in this square we can find the Wines of Portugal Tasting Room, a shop specializing in Portuguese wines, ideal for the aperitif before having lunch.